nickduran/PCED/index.md

 ## BASIC PROCEDURE

 #### Step 1: Identify the Exchange Unit
-- Identify the **entire thread** or meaningful exchange segment (typically 2-6 messages)
+- Identify the **entire thread** and be clear which messages in the thread are from provider and which are from the patient (typically 2-6 messages)

-#### Step 2: **STAGE 1** Code Patient Language
+#### Step 2: Code Patient Language (**STAGE 1**)
 Ask: "What opportunity, if any, does the patient create (whether intentional or not) for the provider to engage in comparative effectiveness deliberation **about treatment/management options**?"
-- Focus on treatment/management, not purely diagnostic speculation

 There are 5 possible codes (P0-P4) that you will select from a dropdown menu in the spreadsheet.
-For explanation of each code, see the [Stage 1 Patient Coding Instructions](stage-1-patient-coding).
+- For explanation of each code, see the [Stage 1 Patient Coding Instructions](stage-1-patient-coding)

 <!-- - **P0**: No request for guidance on treatment
 - **P1**: General help-seeking without specifics